Language selection

 Bilateral relations

-Canada and Germany enjoy a close and friendly partnership, reflected in our active cooperation on the international stage as well as our healthy economic and investment relations.
+Canada and Germany enjoy a close and friendly partnership, reflected in our active cooperation on the international stage as well as our healthy trade and investment relations.
 Canada and Germany are like-minded global partners with a shared commitment to bolstering multilateralism and the rules-based international order, including most recently through the Alliance for Multilateralism.
-Long-standing partners in the North Atlantic Treaty Organization (NATO), we cooperate closely on security and defence issues, and are also both members of the G7 and G20, the Organisation for Economic Co-operation and Development (OECD) and the World Trade Organization (WTO).
+Long-standing partners in the North Atlantic Treaty Organization (NATO), we cooperate closely on security and defence issues, and are also both members of the G7 and G20, the Organisation for Economic Co-operation and Development (OECD), and the World Trade Organization (WTO).
 In these, and other international organizations, we champion common values and interests in areas such as human rights, democracy and the rule of law, international peace and security, global trade, and the environment and combatting climate change.

-The Embassy of Canada to Germany is situated in the heart of Berlin where the Berlin Wall used to divide the eastern and western parts of the city.
+The Embassy of Canada to Germany Is situated in the heart of Berlin where the Berlin Wall used to divide the eastern and western parts of the city.
 Canada has consulates in the cities of Munich and Düsseldorf as well as an Honorary Consul in Stuttgart.
-Those consulates focus on assistance to Canadians as well as trade promotion and investment relations.
+Those consulates focus on assistance to Canadians as well as trade promotion and investment relations

 Germany is well represented in Canada.
 In addition to the embassy in Ottawa, Germany maintains consulates in Toronto, Montréal and Vancouver.
 The German Academic Exchange Service (DAAD) and Goethe Institut also maintain offices in Canada.